AaronJohnston/divergent-beams/demo/server/config/README.md

 # Tool Config

 This directory holds config files used for the tool running at https://aaronjohnston.me/divergent-beams.
-They are independent of the tool server itself but may be useful inspiration for others looking to host it.
+They are independent of the tool server source code; other installations can use entirely different configs, but these files may be useful inspiration.

+The server that powers https://aaronjohnston.me/divergent-beams uses a FastAPI service managed by systemd, running behind a Caddy reverse proxy for automatic SSL support.
+The frontend bundle is served statically from a different source.

 ## Setup notes